Solutions and Capabilities Currency Management Solutions

 A separate currency overlay can provide significant cost saving synergies for most international investors while also eliminating operational risks.
 Our dedicated currency team has an average 17 years of hands-on currency management experience and is supported by a large number of experienced specialists across the firm.
 This combination of global market knowledge, in-depth local market expertise, and state-of-the-art systems and processes allows us to offer value-added solutions for all your currency needs, including active and passive hedging.

-The year of our first external currency overlay mandate
+The year of our first external currency overlay investment solutions

 USD in currency exposures under management